 Spend some time, too, taking a stroll around the park surrounding the castle, where cherry trees and wisteria flowers bloom every spring.

 In autumn, the town comes alive in a parade of floats for the Karatsu Kunchi Festival , one of the key events in the local calendar.

 The hikiyama (giant floats) are on display at the Hikiyama Exhibition Hall located beside Karatsu Shrine all year-round.
 The hikiyama's base is made by layering hundreds of pieces of washi paper to wooden molds or clay shapes, and is then painted red, gold and silver.
 Their history dates to 1819, when a red lion was made as an offering to the shrine.

-Head eastward from Saga Prefecture and you will find yourself on the Itoshima Peninsula, a beach paradise located less than an hour from the heart of Fukuoka City and a closely-guarded secret for many locals.
+Head eastward from Saga Prefecture and you will find yourself on the Itoshima Peninsula, a beach paradise located less than an hour from the heart of Fukuoka City.
 There are hiking trails and pristine beaches, including the Futamigaura sunset strip that is home to the famous Meoto Iwa , "husband and wife" rocks linked together by a rope.